33-Day Preparation begins : Saturday, November 5

-Consecration Date: DECEMBER 8, Feast of the Immaculate Conception
+Consecration Date: Thursday, December 8, Solemnity of the Immaculate Conception

 St. Louis de Montfort (1673 – 1716) had a profound and deep devotion to the Blessed Virgin Mary and wrote extensively on the virtues of Our Lady, what true devotion to her consists of, and how the faithful need to turn to her as the way to her Son, Jesus Christ.
 He recommends that the faithful formally consecrate themselves to the Blessed Mother.
 For this end he developed a specific 33-day program consisting of various prayers and readings to help the faithful detach themselves from the world and bond themselves more closely with Christ through the example and intercession of the Blessed Virgin Mary.

 St. Louis de Montfort stands in a long tradition of saints completely devoted to Our Lady, and his work has been influential in the lives of many other saints, one of the most famous among them is Pope St. John Paul II, who took his papal motto, “Totus Tuus” (Totally Yours) from de Montfort.

 This “Total Consecration to Jesus through Mary” consists of an initial 12-day preparation followed by a period of three consecutive weeks, each week focusing on a different theme.
 It is recommended that the consecration be done on a major feast day of Our Lady, meaning that the preparation would begin 33 days prior.
 That is, after the 33-day program is completed, the formal Act of Consecration is made on a Marian feast day.